w5xd/PacketRainGauge/README.md

 exact same rocker positions.

- The original magnet cannot be retained because the reed relay required the magnet's pole axis orientation be parallel to the axis of the reed relay.
+ The original magnet cannot be used with this hall effect sensor because the reed relay required the magnet's pole axis orientation be parallel to the axis of the reed relay.
 That pole orientation is not appropriate for the hall effect sensor on this replacement PCB.
 For the Si7210 sensor to best sense proximity, the pole axis should penetrate the sensor.